ECLIPSESEVENTS

 In addition to viewing the eclipses, what other activities will be available?

-Places hosting events during the October "Ring of Fire"
+Places hosting events during the "Total Solar Eclipse"

 Bandera County is in the planning stages of creating eclipse centric events for the Total Eclipse.

 Near the Vanderpool area, the Four Sisters’ Ranch is hosting Eclipse UTOPIA.
-Tickets for both October 2023 and April 2024 are available online now.
+Tickets for April 2024 are available online now.

 Ground Zero Musicfest being held at Mansfield Park in Bandera during the Total Eclipse in April is now accepting reservations.